bndtools/bnd/docs/_chapters/315-launchpad-testing.md

 		}
 	}

+### Inheriting from the project, workspace, or a bnd file

+When you create a bundle from the Launchpad class then by default you inherit nothing from the enironment.
+However, it is possible to set the parent of the builder.
+The `parent(String)` or `parent(File)` method can set multiple parents.

+    parent ::= FILE* ( WORKSPACE | PROJECT )?

+* `WORKSPACE` – Inherit from the workspace, excludes inheriting from the project and must be specified last in the set of parents.
+* `PROJECT` – Inherit from the workspace, excludes inheriting from the project and must be specified last in the set of parents.
+* `FILE`    – A file path with forward slashes on all platforms.
+This must point to a bnd/properties file.

+The order of the parents is important.
+Earlier bnd files override the same named value in later bnd files.

+Example:

+    Bundle b = lp.bundle().parent('foo.bnd').parent(WORKSPACE).start();

 ## Hiding a Service

 In some scenarios you'd like to hide a service so you can override it with a mocked version.
 Hiding in OSGi